hexdump0815/imagebuilder/doc/daily-driver-experiments.md

-  ram - using the system is really comfortable ... only thing noticed: with the usb hub (on the usb-a port) i usually use for mouse, keyboard an ethernet the mouse simply did not work and always gave usb errors, with another usb hub i(on the usb-c port) everything was working fine
+  ram - using the system is really comfortable ... only thing noticed: with the usb hub (on the usb-a port) i usually use for mouse, keyboard an ethernet the mouse simply did not work and always gave usb errors, with another usb hub (on the usb-c port) everything was working fine
 - info: v6.0.0 kernel, debian bookworm, 4gb ram, 32gb emmc

 # odroid u3 - october 2022